LukaFlores/nt/README.md

 nt # Responsible for all Personal Study Notes
 ``
 Example of the way I have structure my personal system

 ```
-.
-└── notes
+~/notes
   └── edu
      ├── dir # Dirctory for Personal Notes
      |    ├── Computer Science # Subject of Personal Study
      |    |       └── Compresssion Reading # First Reading of Subject Computer Science
      |    └── Philosphy # Second Subject of Personal Study
      |            ├── Ethics Reading  # First Reading of Subject Philosphy
      |            └── Metaphysics Reading # Second Reading of Subject Philosphy
      |
      ├── agnDir # Dirctory for School Assignments
      |    ├── Discrete Math # Subject of School
      |    |       └── Homework 1 # HW1 of Discrete Math
      |    └── English # Second Subject of School
      |            ├── Essay 1  # First Assignment of Subject English
      |            └── Essay 2  # Second Assignment of Subject English
      |
      ├── completed-assignments.txt # Name of File to Store Complete Assignments / Notes (Sub-Directory: agnDir)
+     |
      ├── inprogress-assignments.txt # Name of File to Store Assignments / Notes that are In Progress (Sub-Directory: agnDir)
+     |
      ├── completed-notes.txt # Name of File to Store Complete Assignments / Notes (Sub-Directory: dir)
+     |
      └── inprogress-notes.txt # Name of File to Store Assignments / Notes that are In Progress (Sub-Directory: dir)
 ```

+Notes: When

 <p align="right">(<a href="#readme-top">back to top</a>)</p>